Huskers again lack consistency, ninth-inning rally comes up short against Rutgers

 People are also reading…

-Rutgers finished 8-of-17 with six runs at the plate with two outs.
+Rutgers finished 8-of-17 at the plate with two outs, scoring six runs.
 Nebraska was just 3-of-13.

 “You got to be committed in your approach,” Bolt said.
 “And that was my message to the team after the game, we were the team last week getting the two-out RBI.
 We were the team last week splitting the right-center field gap and hitting the grand slam, and that is what they did to us tonight.”